Career growth strategies: a research-backed framework for every stage

 Make your work visible before you need it to be

 Early-career professionals often assume that great work speaks for itself.
-It doesn’t.
-A longitudinal study by Seibert, Kraimer, and Crant following professionals over multiple years found that proactive visibility of accomplishments predicts career advancement independent of actual performance [6].
+It does not.
+Seibert, Kraimer, and Crant’s 2001 longitudinal study following professionals over multiple years found that proactive visibility of accomplishments predicts career advancement independent of actual performance [6].
 The gap between work quality and stakeholder awareness is one of the strongest predictors of mid-career stall.

 Early-career visibility means volunteering for cross-functional projects where different teams see your work.
 It means sharing progress updates proactively with your manager and skip-level leaders.
 It means documenting your results in formats that are easy for others to reference (project summaries, after-action reviews, short email updates).